 For situations that require multiple smaller orders, multi-batch picking is often the best option.
-This method is used for orders where products need to come from different areas of a fulfillment center and can therefore need the time necessary to pick numerous orders simultaneously.
+This order picking method is used for orders where products need to come from different areas of a distribution center and can therefore need the time necessary to pick numerous orders simultaneously.
 It is effective for workers that need to go to different areas of a fulfillment center because it can help to reduce the time for processing multiple products.

 4. Zone Picking

 The zone picking method starts by dividing the fulfillment center into zones.
 Then a dedicated warehouse picker is assigned to an individual zone and only operates within that specific area.
 An order that requires picking from multiple zones will be passed along between zones as it move through the fulfillment center.
 Alternatively, orders can be sent to a specific location, once picked, before they are sent to the shipping department.